-The region of La Geria is where almost all of the Lanzarote wine comes from and the good news is, most of the Lanzarote vineyards are open for business.
+One of my favourite things to do in Lanzarote is sample the local wine.
+The region of La Geria is where almost all of the Lanzarote wine comes from and the good news is, most of the Lanzarote vineyards are open for wine tasting.

 After the volcanic eruptions, the winemakers of Lanzarote had to go to extreme lengths to be able to produce wine once more.
 The result of their efforts was a unique type of viticulture in a fantastic climate making some wonderful wines.

 Due to the nature of the vineyards, everything must be produced by hand which means Lanzarote wine isn’t cheap (compared to other Spanish wines) but is definitely good quality.